-- Ice or snow, with or without tire chains. - · Dirt roads.
+Ice or snow, with or without tire chains.

-Loose sand, mud, or other off-road conditions.
+- Dirt roads. - Loose sand, mud, or other off-road conditions.

 Do not put the differential lock in the LOCK position while the wheels are spinning freely (slipping), you could lose control of the vehicle or cause axle damage.
 Switch to LOCK only when the wheels are not spinning.
-Failure to comply may result in personal injury, death, equipment or property damage.
+Failure to comply may result in death, personal injury, equipment or property damage.